Malate, Manila: History

-Malate was thought of as the place where the kings/high chiefs of Manila settled after losing their fort "Maynila" (now Intramuros) to the Spanish in 1571.
+Malate was thought of as the place where the kings or high chiefs of Manila settled after losing their fort "Maynila" (now Intramuros) to the Spanish in 1571.
 During most of the Spanish colonial period, Malate was an open space with a small fishing village.
 During the Spanish period, the center of activity was the Malate Church, dedicated to Our Lady of Remedies.
 It was bordered by Pasay to the south, San Andres Bukid to the east, shores of Manila Bay to the west, Paco to the northeast, Makati to the southeast, and Ermita to the north.

 After the United States of America annexed the islands in 1898 as a consequence of the Spanish–American War, American urban planners envisioned the development of Malate as the newest and trendiest exclusive residential area for American families.
-American expatriates and some of the old Spanish mestizo families populated the district in modern high rise apartments and bungalows.
+American expatriates and some of the old Spanish mestizo families populated the district in modern high-rise apartments and bungalows.
 In 1901, with the chartering of the city of Manila, Malate would be absorbed by the city of Manila when its borders were extended outside Intramuros.

 Despite extensive damage after the Second World War, many homes and buildings were still standing.
 The displaced wealthy families who evacuated their homes during the war returned and re-built their private villas and kept the whole district exclusively residential until the 1970s.

 The once exclusive residential areas in western Malate began to transform into a commercial area with some large homes and residential apartments being converted into small hotels, specialty restaurants and cafes.

 During the presidency of Ferdinand Marcos, visual and performing artists found a haven in Malate and it became a bohemian enclave.

+The Malate was plot setting for the episode 'Mata' of the 2010 horror film Cinco.
+In 2011 was plot setting in the horror film Bulong.

-List of Barangays
+List of barangays

 Accessibility

 The district can be directly accessed by the main roads like the Roxas Boulevard, Quirino Avenue and Taft Avenue.

-The Light Rail Transit LRT Line 1 (LRT-1) follows Taft Avenue and stops at two stations located in Malate, Vito Cruz and Quirino stations.
+The Light Rail Transit Line 1 (LRT-1) follows Taft Avenue and has two stations located in Malate, namely Vito Cruz and Quirino stations.

 Economy

 Government offices

 Agencies like the Department of Finance (DOF), the Bangko Sentral ng Pilipinas (BSP) and lending institution LandBank of the Philippines are headquartered in the district, whilst the National Naval Command Headquarters of the Philippine Navy is at the boundary limits of Manila and the city of Pasay along Roxas Boulevard.
 The Bureau of Plant Industry is also headquartered in the district.

 The Apostolic Nunciature to the Philippines is located in the district along Taft Avenue near Quirino Avenue.
-This serves as the residence of the Pope during visits in the country.
+This serves as the residence of the pope during visits in the country.